mediaelement/mediaelement/README.md

 ## Installation and Usage

-The full documentation on how to install MediaElementJs is available at [Installation](installation.md).
+The full documentation on how to install `MediaElement.js` is available at [Installation](installation.md).

-A guide on how to use it and some useful tips are available at [Usage and Tips](usage.md).
+A brief guide on how to create and use instances of `MediaElement` available at [Usage](usage.md).

 ## API and Configuration